4 Days at the Lake of Seven Colors: A Bacalar Journal

 Day 4: The Morning the Water Was Glass

-Woke at 6 AM.
-Walked to the dock.
-The lagoon was perfectly still — no wind, no boats, no ripples.
-The surface was a mirror reflecting the sky and the trees and the clouds with such precision that the photographs look fake.
+Wake at 6 AM.
+Walk to the dock.
+The lagoon is perfectly still — no wind, no boats, no ripples.
+The surface becomes a mirror reflecting the sky and the trees and the clouds with such precision that the photographs look fake.

-Paddleboarded for an hour (free at the hotel).
-The silence was total.
-I could hear fish breaking the surface.
-The paddle strokes sent ripples across the mirror that took thirty seconds to reach the shore.
+Paddleboard for an hour (free at the hotel).
+The silence is total.
+You can hear fish breaking the surface.
+The paddle strokes send ripples across the mirror that take thirty seconds to reach the shore.

 This is Bacalar's secret weapon.
 Not the tours, not the cenotes, not the fort.
 It's the mornings on the water when the world is still and the lagoon decides to show you what seven colors actually looks like.

-Packed up by noon.
-Drove the five flat hours back to Cancun.
-The highway felt longer going back.
-I stopped at a roadside fruit stand near Felipe Carrillo Puerto and bought a bag of mandarins and a coconut for MXN $40.
-The woman selling them asked where I'd been.
-"Bacalar," I said.
-She nodded like that explained everything.
+Pack up by noon.
+Drive the five flat hours back to Cancun.
+The highway feels longer on the return.
+Stop at a roadside fruit stand near Felipe Carrillo Puerto for a bag of mandarins and a coconut, MXN $40.
+The woman selling them asks where you've been.
+"Bacalar."
+She nods like that explains everything.

 Five hours of flat highway.
 Five hours to think about seven colors of water and the sound of fish breaking the surface of a lagoon at dawn.

-What I'd change: Skip the first night's uncertainty and book four nights from the start.
+What to do differently: Skip the first night's uncertainty and book four nights from the start.
 Bring biodegradable sunscreen from home (the local pharmacy options are limited).
 And wake up at dawn every single day — the early morning lagoon is the experience you can't buy.